Salem Haunted Happenings

 For more than 35 years, the historic town has conjured up the festive celebration of Halloween and fall in New England.
-With more than 500 individual events scheduled throughout October, Salem Haunted Happenings is considered internationally as one of the best places to celebrate Halloween.
+With an ever-growing number of individual events scheduled throughout October, Salem Haunted Happenings is considered internationally as one of the best places to celebrate Halloween.
 Go for a day trip or spend the night in Salem; either way, you’re in for a real treat.

 Whether you choose to get to Salem on a plane or a broom, by car or by magic, you’re sure to experience sights and frights you won’t soon forget.
 Read on for a few highlights to consider when planning your trip to “The Witch City.”

 A visit during Salem Haunted Happenings isn’t complete without a stop at Salem Witch Museum.
 Its main presentation, “The Salem Witch Trials of 1692” is based on actual trial documents and presents life-size stage sets, figures and a narration that all paint the dark picture of the lies and fear that led to the Salem Witch Hunt.
 A second exhibit, “Witches: Evolving Perceptions,” explores the changing interpretations of witches, the frightening occurrence of witch hunting, the truth behind the stereotypes and the practice of witchcraft today.

 Once a family retreat, Long Hill now transforms itself into Halloween on the Hill throughout October.
 This celebration of autumn and the Halloween season includes a seasonal-themed trail featuring more than 1,000 jack-o’-lanterns, hundreds of mums and pumpkins, elaborate Halloween sets, light displays and music.